Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Experiments and Analysis

 \subsubsection{Effectiveness of DDM}

-Before evaluating the performance of DDM, we first construct a dual path baseline model, because DDM is based on this kind of dual-path structure.
+Before evaluating the performance of DDM, we first construct a dual path baseline model.
 This baseline model contains two student backbones and two student decoders.
 To form it, we simply remove DDM, discriminators and teacher network from ST-DASegNet.
 Compared to baseline model, it simply adds one more student network.
-During training, source and target images will respectively pass through two networks and generate four features.
-During inference, two target predictions from source and target decoders of will be integrated with soft voting strategy.
-Tab.\ref{Tab7} and Tab.\ref{Tab8} shows that dual path baseline model has limited improvement compared to baseline model.
-This little improvement may come from model ensemble strategy in inference phase.
-Based on dual path baseline model, we can easily insert DDM and evaluate its performance.
-As shown in Tab.\ref{Tab7} and Tab.\ref{Tab8}, when adding DDM, the performance of new models makes huge progress, which means that the feature fusion and disentangling mechanism enhances the capability of source and target student backbone to extract different style features on different domain images.
-With DDM, source and target student backbone can respectively represent the target images into source-style and target-style with only source annotations.
+During inference, two target predictions from the source and target decoders will be integrated with the soft voting strategy.
+Tab.\ref{Tab7} and Tab.\ref{Tab8} show that the dual path baseline model has limited improvement compared to the baseline model.
+This little improvement may come from the model ensemble strategy in the inference phase.
+Based on the dual path baseline model, we can easily insert DDM and evaluate its performance.
+As shown in Tab.\ref{Tab7} and Tab.\ref{Tab8}, when adding DDM, new models make huge progress.
+It means that the feature fusion and disentangling mechanism enhances the capability of source and target student backbones to extract different style features on different domain images.
+With DDM, the source and target student backbones can respectively represent the target images in source and target style with only source annotations.